1t2uka/lisp/README.md

 sudo apt update
 sudo apt install build-essential

+#编译
+make
+#运行
+./prompt
+#清除
+make clean
 ```
 ## :books: Note
 `grammar:`The rules that process and understand infinite number of different things with a finite number of *re-write* rules.

+## :books: C
+**enum**: a declaration of variables which under the hood are automatically assigned integer constant values